choria-legacy/marionette-collective/website/simplerpc/agents.md

 ### Reply Data
 The reply data is in the *reply* variable and is an instance of *MCollective::RPC::Reply*.

-You can pass values back by simply assining anything to the data like here:

 {% highlight ruby %}
-reply.data = request[:msg]
-{% endhighlight %}

-In this example data will be a String, nothing fancy gets done to it if you assign directly to _reply.data_

-Or there's a few convenience methods if you wanted to pass back a hash of data.

-{% highlight ruby %}
 reply[:msg] = request[:msg]
 {% endhighlight %}

-Here reply will act as if it's a hash so you don't have to do *reply.data`[`:msg`]`* all the time.

 ### Reply Status
 As pointed out in the [ResultsandExceptions] page results all include status messages and the reply object has a helper to create those.